 "The ultra-flattering hues of Nars Orgasm leave cheeks glowing.
 The blusher is now available in both powder and liquid form, so you can choose whichever texture you prefer," says Webb.

 "Benefit really raised the bar when it came to cheek tints.
 The Benetint has been on the beauty scene forever and still remains a firm favorite for so many of my clients," says Webb.

 Olive skin tends to have both yellow and green undertones, so a flush of blush can perk the skin up in seconds.
 Opt for orangey-peach or golden-toned blushes to give the skin a natural flush.

 Try the super-popular powder blush from Bobbi Brown in the shade Clementine.
 The finely milled and blendable powder can be built up to create just the amount of rosy glow you want.

 Take the hassle out of finding the perfect blush shade with the crazy-clever No Blush Blush.
 This unique serum adapts to every skin tone, creating a hue that's perfect for you.

 Darker skin tones tend to have a warm undertone, meaning anything from hot corals, brick reds and deep berry shades all look beautiful.

-"MAC Raizin Powder Blush, with its signature rich red hue, is a cult classic and firm favourite in my makeup kit," reveals Webb.
+"MAC Raizin Powder Blush, with its signature rich red hue, is a cult classic and firm favorite in my makeup kit," reveals Webb.

-The cream-to-powder formula of Decorté blushes is perfect for giving skin a really glowing lit-from-within finish.
+The cream-to-powder formula of Decorté blushes is perfect for giving skin a really glow-from-within finish.